 We are a Dutch limited liability company and under the Dutch Civil Code, a company and its subsidiaries can hold a maximum of 50% of their issued shares in treasury, if approved by its shareholders.
 On October 29, 2002, we began to repurchase our shares under a share repurchase program approved by shareholders in connection with our initial public offering in September 1995.
 We currently have shareholder approval to hold up to 10% of our issued share capital in treasury.
-At our May 13, 2014 annual shareholder's meeting, our shareholders authorized the extension of our share repurchase authorization of up to 10% of our issued share capital from time to time for an 18 month period until November 13, 2015, and such repurchased shares may be used for any legal purpose.
+At our May 21, 2015 annual shareholder's meeting, our shareholders authorized the extension of our share repurchase authorization of up to 10% of our issued share capital from time to time for an 18 month period until November 21, 2016.
+For the 2016 annual meeting, scheduled for May 19, 2016, we included a similar agenda item.
 The repurchase of shares in the open market is at the discretion of management pursuant to shareholder authorization.

-The general meeting shall, upon a proposal thereto by the board of supervisory directors, have power to pass a resolution to reduce the issued share capital either by cancelling shares or by reducing the par value of the shares by means of an amendment to the Company's Articles of Association but only with due observance of the provisions in article 2:99 of the (Dutch) Civil Code.
+The General Meeting of Shareholders shall, upon a proposal thereto by the board of supervisory directors, have power to pass a resolution to reduce the issued share capital either by cancelling shares or by reducing the par value of the shares by means of an amendment to the Company's Articles of Association but only with due observance of the provisions in article 2:99 of the Dutch Civil Code.